Quick Answer

 Will a DUI affect my life insurance quotes?

 Yes.
-A DUI or reckless driving conviction within the past 3 to 5 years is considered a high-risk indicator by most insurers and can increase your premiums by 50% to 100% or more.
-Some carriers may deny coverage outright if the infraction is recent or if multiple violations appear on your record.
+A DUI or reckless driving conviction within the past 3 to 5 years is treated as a high-risk indicator and can increase your premiums by 50% to 100% or more.
+Some carriers may decline coverage outright if the infraction is recent or if multiple violations appear on your record.

 How does family medical history affect life insurance quotes?

-Insurers assess your immediate family’s medical records — particularly those of parents and siblings — to evaluate your inherited disease risk.
-A family history of cardiovascular disease, certain cancers (such as pancreatic, breast, or colon cancer), or melanoma can push you into a higher risk category, resulting in elevated premiums even if you are personally healthy.
+Insurers review your immediate family’s medical records, primarily parents and siblings, to evaluate inherited disease risk.
+A family history of cardiovascular disease, pancreatic cancer, breast cancer, or melanoma can place you in a higher risk category and raise your premiums even if you are personally healthy.
+The severity of the impact depends on how many relatives were affected and at what age.

 What is the difference between term life, whole life, and universal life insurance in terms of cost?

 Term life is the most affordable option, with premiums for a healthy 30-year-old typically starting around $18–$25 per month for $500,000 in coverage.
-Whole life is the most expensive — sometimes 10 to 15 times more than term — because it builds cash value and provides lifetime coverage.
-Universal life falls between the two, offering more flexibility but at a higher cost than term.
+Whole life can cost 10 to 15 times more than term because it builds cash value and provides lifetime coverage.
+Universal life falls between the two in cost and offers more flexibility, but it is still significantly more expensive than term for applicants whose primary concern is the death benefit.

 Can bankruptcy disqualify me from getting life insurance?

-Bankruptcy itself does not automatically disqualify you, but most insurers will decline applications from individuals who have filed for bankruptcy, faced home foreclosure, or defaulted on a loan within the past 2 to 5 years.
-Specialty carriers and working with an experienced independent agent can improve your chances of finding coverage during this period.
+Bankruptcy alone does not automatically disqualify you, but most insurers will decline applications from people who have filed for bankruptcy, faced home foreclosure, or defaulted on a loan within the past 2 to 5 years.
+Specialty carriers and experienced independent agents can sometimes find coverage during this period, though options are limited.

 Does my occupation affect life insurance quotes?

 Yes.
-High-risk occupations — such as commercial fishing, logging, structural ironwork, roofing, and mining — typically result in higher premiums or policy exclusions.
-Insurers reference fatality and injury data from sources such as the U.S. Bureau of Labor Statistics (BLS) to classify occupational risk and set appropriate surcharges.
+High-risk occupations, commercial fishing, logging, structural ironwork, and roofing, among others, typically result in higher premiums or specific policy exclusions.
+Insurers reference fatality and injury data from the U.S. Bureau of Labor Statistics to classify occupational risk.
+If your job is the only elevated-risk factor in your application, ask about an exclusion rider rather than a blanket rate increase.

 Why should I compare multiple life insurance quotes before buying?